ngxtension/ngxtension-platform/docs/src/content/docs/utilities/Injectors/linked-query-param.md

 		source: this.filterSignal,
 	});

-	// Input signal as source -> not recommended, but there's always a way
-	// TODO should we even include this? readonly searchInput = input<string>('');
+	// Input signal as source -> NOT RECOMMENDED, but there's always a way readonly searchInput = input<string>('');
 	// We convert it to a local writable signal readonly localSearchInput = linkedSignal(() => this.searchInput());